heucke/TaskTracker/README.md

     + DatePicker's time zone is now properly set
 - 1.22
     + Fixed issue where time zone differences could move a selected date forwards by one day
+- 1.3
+    + Changed main color of app to a nice blue (from Google's material design)